umami-hep/umami/README.md

 ```

 this will install the umami package

-if you want to modify the code you should install it via
+If you want to modify the code you should run instead

 ```bash
 python setupy.py develop
 ```

+which creates a symlink to the repository.

 ## Testing & Linter

-The unit test you can run via
+The unit test you can be run via

 ```bash
 pytest ./umami/tests/ -v